Frequently Asked Questions

 COCC is committed to providing a positive learning environment for our students and as such, the following additional requirements are in place for students wishing to live in on-campus housing:

-Reach eighteen (18) years of age prior to or during the Dates of the Housing and Dining Agreement.
+- Reach eighteen (18) years of age prior to or during the Dates of the Housing and Dining Agreement.

 Register for a minimum of twelve (12) COCC/OSU-C graded credits at the beginning of each term and maintain registration in a minimum of eight (8) graded credits throughout each term.